mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ### Gimbal manager deconfliction rules

-It is possible for multiple components to want to control a gimbal at the same time: e.g a ground station, a companion computer, or the autopilot running a mission.
+It is possible for multiple components to want to control a gimbal at the same time: e.g. a ground station, a companion computer, or the autopilot running a mission.
 This can create situations where the gimbal would receive conflicting messages from the different components, and hence may behave unintendedly or unexpectedly from the viewpoint of one of the components (and ultimately the user).
 Thus, decision making is required in order to establish proper and predictable gimbal operation.

 The deconfliction of various inputs is the task of the gimbal manager.
 The gimbal manager should implement the rules below: